klyvedev/klyve/docs/testing.md

 ---

 ## 1. The Testing Philosophy
 While Klyve enforces mandatory quality gates at the end of a sprint, you often need to run ad-hoc checks during development.
-Configure all on-demand test commands via the **Project > Testing** menu.
+Configure all on-demand test commands via the **Project > Testing** menu and have your test tools in place.
 Klyve does the rest of the work.

 <div align="center" markdown="1">